Sustainability

 The Sapporo Group has established the Basic Policy and Action Guideline for Proper Drinking and is enacting measures which include prevention of drinking under the age of 20, holding seminars on proper drinking for university students and businesses, and thoroughly implementing regulations regarding advertising/promotion and labeling.

 • To promote responsible drinking, SAPPORO HOLDINGS offers an annual e-learning program for employees of SAPPORO BREWERIES and SAPPORO BREWERIES Group companies.
-The participation rate was 98.5% in 2021 and 99.9% in 2022.
+The participation rate was 98.5% in 2021, 99.9% in 2022 and 99.7% in 2023.

 • SAPPORO HOLDINGS and group business companies implement annual drinking surveys (AUDIT), as an opportunity for executives and employees to gauge how much alcohol they consume.
-Approximately 3,000 employees provided responses for the Alcohol Use Disorders Identification Test (AUDIT) in FY2021.
+Approximately 3,000 in 2021 and 3300 in 2022 employees provided responses for the Alcohol Use Disorders Identification Test (AUDIT).

 • Workshops were held on moderate drinking for health management representatives and health ambassadors.
 We made, and utilize videos for brief intervention instructors such as public health nurses.